 Plan for PPE & high touch surfaces

-• Community will be required to wear a mask to attend and maintain social distance (2 meters) while dropping off and viewing pumpkins
+• Community is encouraged to wear a mask and maintain social distance while viewing pumpkins

 • Volunteers will wear masks

 • Hand sanitizer will be available on site

 • There are not many high touch surfaces: there are railings at the steps up to the lane, and the pumpkins themselves during drop off or end of night toss.
 Gloves will be provided to volunteers handling pumpkins.

 • Hand sanitizer will be available to individuals at top of stairs before viewing pumpkins in lane (and especially if touched railings)

 • Volunteers will mark 2-meter socially-distant drop-off locations along the lane (with stakes and reflective tape) – these will remain in place during the event as visual cues for people to social distance themselves while viewing the pumpkins on display

 • Pedestrians will walk (in one direction) down the lane to view the pumpkins and take photos.

 • Volunteers will politely encourage viewers to keep moving along, so there is no temptation to congregate and talk for long periods of time.